sdmunozsierra/dotfiles-old/notes/nvidia_notes.md

 Wholly Shit Batman.

+## Configuration
+First of all is important to turn off the Nvidia card when is not in use because it will drain your battery life. install `bbswitch`

+Nvidia Settings:
+optirun -b none nvidia-settings -c :8

 ### Manual Installation (From Nvidia Repos) (Might Break your system though)
 sudo service lightdm stop
 sudo service gdm stop